How to Prepare a Canvas for Painting Step by Step

 You can apply acrylic paint to a wide range of materials and supports, often with no or minimum preparation of the surface, as long as it is not greasy.
 This is why you cannot paint with acrylics on a surface that has been primed specifically for oil painting

 Typical canvas types are cotton and linen, with the latter being more expensive.
-Different types of canvas will present a different tooth for the paint, and a different effect of texture for the final product.
+Different types of canvas will present a different tooth for the paint, and a different effect of texture on the final product.
 You can buy cuts of painting canvas from rolls, and it’s available in a variety of fabrics, weights, textures and widths.

 Canvases can be made of linen or cotton, and may also contain a percentage of synthetic fibers.
 Fabrics with fine grain are great for detailed work, while the coarser ones might be visible through the paint and produce a textured effect on the final painting.
 Make sure you choose the right texture.